open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-lot-for-a-procurementprojectlot">Get the lot for the ProcurementProjectLot</a> and add to the lot's `.submissionTerms.subcontractingClauses` array.
+[Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot) and add to the lot's `.submissionTerms.subcontractingClauses` array.

 ```xml
 <efac:TenderSubcontractingRequirements>